Cover Crop Species

 Accuracy and Disclaimer

-Benefit values are based on published research averages and may not reflect your specific soil type, climate, management practices, or local conditions.
-Cover crop performance varies significantly by species, planting date, termination method, and weather.
-Nitrogen credits should be verified with tissue tests or strip trials on your farm.
-Consult your extension agronomist or NRCS conservationist for species selection and management recommendations specific to your operation.
+Benefit values are based on published research averages and may not reflect your specific soil type, climate zone, cover crop species performance, cash crop variety response, or management practices.
+Cover crop performance varies substantially by species, seeding date, termination timing, and weather.
+Nitrogen credits should be verified with soil test strips or on-farm trials.
+EQIP payment rates change annually based on congressional appropriations and local demand.
+Consult your extension agronomist, NRCS conservationist, or certified crop advisor for species selection, seeding rate, and management recommendations specific to your operation.

 Crop Yield Revenue Calculator